Kuban State University: Internet center and library

 The Internet Center was opened in KubSU with the support of the “Open Society” Institute (Soros Foundation).
 It has become the center of the regional information network with high-speed connection combining educational, scientific and cultural resources of the Krasnodar region (KUBANnet).

 The university participates in the Russian-American project aimed at developing the Russian-American cooperation through the application of new generation telecommunication technologies: MIRNET.
 The participation of Kuban University in the project is provided with a direct communication channel with the USA which makes it possible to establish visual communication between scientists working in higher education institutions and scientific-research centers of Russia and the USA.

-The scientific library is the main methodological center for the libraries of other higher education institutions and colleges of the Krasnodar region.

-Today the library holdings amount to about 1,100,000 editions.
-It has a collection of rare books dating back to the 17th to early 20th centuries, numbering 7,000 items as well as a collection of works of KubSU scientists.
+The library has more than one million books.
+It has a collection of 7,000 rare books dating back to the 17th to early 20th centuries, as well as a collection of works of KubSU scientists.

 Partnerships and academic relations

-The Kuban State University maintains international scientific and schooling academic relations and contacts with universities and research centers.
-The University has concluded over 50 international agreements with educational institutes of different countries.
-International relations have been developing with universities and institutes in Italy, Germany, the USA, the Great Britain, France, Greece, and Turkey.
+The university has more than 50 international agreements with educational institutes of different countries.
+International relations have been developing with universities and institutes in Italy, Germany, the US, the Great Britain, France, Greece, and Turkey.

 The Kuban State University trains foreign citizens: every year up to 200 students from the countries of Europe, America, CIS, Asia and the Middle East attend.
-The university is the only institute of the south of Russia where students groups from the USA, the Great Britain, Belgium and Austria study.
+The university is the only institute of the south of Russia where student groups from the US, the Great Britain, Belgium and Austria study.
 Every year over 40 students of the university go to foreign educational institutions.
-In the past five years, over 300 post-graduates and students and over 100 lecturers have had internships abroad.

 The university is a member of the Eurasian Association: It carries out research on international and Russian grants.
 In 1999, KubSU was elected a member of the US Incorporated Research Institutions for Seismology (IRIS).
-The university is involved in the implementation of international projects.